wntrblm/Castor_and_Pollux/user_guide/docs/index.md

     </form>
 </div>

 This animation just uses the ramp waveshape, but the crossfader takes the mix from each oscillator's mixer, so you can combine many different waveshapes.
-Here's some sound samples of oscillator stacking:
+Here are some sound samples of oscillator stacking:

 <div class="winter-audio-player">
     <audio title="stacked complex waveforms" controls crossorigin="anonymous" src="https://storage.googleapis.com/files.winterbloom.com/gemini/stacked_complex.mp3"></audio>